-As discussed in Section 3.2, real-world video streams may contain many redundant frames and also often include non-useful intermediate clips, such as temporally glancing at uninspiring walls, grounds, or skies, that interfere with estimating a causality of the user's or cameraman's attention.
+As discussed in Sec.
+3.2, real-world video streams may contain many redundant frames and also often include non-useful intermediate clips, such as temporally glancing at uninspiring walls, grounds, or skies, that interfere with estimating a causality of the user's or cameraman's attention.
 However, most video-based learning methods follow a simple strategy to sample frames from uniform time intervals at each iteration.
-This approach is reasonable for well-curated video benchmark datasets (Kay et al., 2017; Soomro et al., 2012) containing only information-dense frames with fixed viewpoints; however, it is unsuitable for uncurated real-world videos, which are more likely to have redundant and overlapped frames that the masked-video model can easily reconstruct.
+This approach is reasonable for well-curated video benchmark datasets (Kay et al., 2017; Soomro et al., 2012) containing only information-dense frames with fixed viewpoints, but often unsuitable for real-world videos, which are uncurated and more likely to contain redundant and overlapped frames.